samdravitzki/samdravitzki/README.md

   - [ ] Apply IaC to provision the swa
 - [ ] Reset state of engine when it is stopped
 - [ ] Canvases dont look good as just squares in the middle of your screen
+- [ ] Dependabot (or anything else for managing updating dependencies)

 # Appendix